indika/blog/_posts/2014-01-11-cooking-with-chef.md

 I am only cooking one node, so roles can be ignored for now.
 However, I should note that the Roles can be defined using JSON or the Ruby DSL.

+# Cooking

+Finally, once the kitchen has been created, and the target node has been prepared, it is ready to be cooked.

+{% highlight bash %}

+knife solo cook username@host

+{% endhighlight %}

+All the recipes in the runlist will be cooked in the order provided.
+It is unlikely that your first cook will be successful.
+However, every subsequent correction takes you further in building a stable web server - one which is not subjected to stasis.

 # Next